 We’ve researched and compared propane torches and torch heads, ranking models for safety, ease of use, torch temperature and reliability, in order to bring you this list of the best propane torches on the market today.
 Whether you’re looking for a propane torch for brazing, for wood burning, or a roofing torch, we’ve compiled the stats and done the leg work for you.
+Now you can be reminded why propane torches are some of the best tools around and pick the right one for your job/projects.

 Our top pick, the Benzomatic TS8000 propane torch, features a push button igniter, auto stop/ start and an adjustable flame control knob, making it great for brazing, large diameter soldering and heat treating surfaces.
 Read on for more of our top picks.